-Madras, Bombay and Calcutta were early British outposts, to which very early stages in British architecture in India can be traced historically.
+Madras (Chennai), Bombay (Mumbai) and Calcutta (Kolkata) were early British outposts, to which very early stages in British architecture in India can be traced historically.
 Fort William was the highest point on the Hooghly River that ships could reach.
 Unlike Madras and Bombay, however, principles of urban design were experimented in Calcutta.
-Calcutta had grown out from its position in the last decades of the eighteenth century as East India Company's main seat; the city was embossed with the hallmark of authority.
+Calcutta had grown out from its position in the last decades of the eighteenth century as British East India Company's main seat; the city was embossed with the hallmark of authority.
 In the context of colonial architecture, there was established two chief axes.

-The Madras Government Hall was accommodated for Lord Clive in the 1790s from an earlier one, after an established pattern set at Pondicherry.
+The Madras Government Hall was accommodated for Lord Robert Clive in the 1790s from an earlier one, after an established pattern set at Pondicherry.
 The Government Hall received further enhancement by superimposed arcaded verandahs before clerestory-lit major spaces, which were enunciated with Doric and Ionic orders in the Academic classical manner of early 18th century France.
 Gradually by stage, history of British architecture in India firmly had consolidated itself in various places in the country.
 Triplicane, another architectural wonder in Madras, had much lighter colonnaded verandahs, which were chiselled around much of the side as well as the front.
 The whole complex was dominated by the illustrious Doric banqueting hall.

 The steady amplification in British influence led to traditional architecture becoming more eclectic in its preference of sources.
 The branching out of British architecture, which was primarily associated with power and influence, was the first and fundamental step for its factors to be related with the architecture of native patrons: both Muslim and Hindu.
-Some of the instances counted under the legacy of history of British architecture-influenced in India are Tomb of Mushirzadi (1814) and Kaiserbagh in Lucknow, Gopalji Temple, Tipu Sultan's Mosque and Sitambara Jain Temple in Calcutta.
+Some of the instances counted under the legacy of history of British architecture-influenced in India are Tomb of Mushirzadi (1814) and Kaiserbagh in Lucknow, Gopalji Temple, Tipu Sultan's Mosque and Shwetambar Jain Temple in Calcutta.
 The nineteenth century British supremacy had frantically searched for an appropriate style for its architecture which although manifested room to hold in boldness.

 History of British architecture in India, just like in almost all the spheres of native everyday existence, had followed a specific norm of administration.
 They were of the belief that if the Empire had to rule, it had to be seen to be ruling.
 And this special norm was expressed, among other things, in the architectures constructed by the British.
 What had begun in the early days as utilitarian architecture like forts and military buildings, had germinated by the late 19th century into a full-fledged search for solid form and meaning.
 Colonial architecture in India closely observed the maturations in the metropolis, but also assayed inspiration from existing architecture in India, for greater authenticity.
 This sometimes bore quite startling results.

 Since the 1840s it was rule for the Anglo-Indian church builder to follow the standard set by the revivers of the many replacements of Gothic in England.
 According to historical annals in British architecture in India, there always stood a fervent aspiration to utilise glass as a building material that was the principal attribute of British Perpendicular Gothic.
 Other medieval fashion, weightier than Gothic, served for momentous structures, such as the Mutiny Memorial Church in Kanpur, or the last garrison church built in New Delhi.
 The Italian Gothic favoured by John Ruskin (illustrious Victorian British art critic) for secular works and employed most convincingly to public buildings in England, was seen to be well accommodated to conditions in India.
 The hybrid aspect of this architectural style that was devised for Bombay was a crucial indicator for English builders away from a narrow cultural patriotism towards a building style more 'Indian'.
 These were the offsets of a truly majestic style that reached its zenith in New Delhi.

 The later developments in history of British architecture in India can be traced principally in the great public building campaign launched in Bombay in the second half of the 1860s.
 The campaign was inaugurated with the Decorated Gothic proposal for the reconstructing of St. Thomas's Cathedral by the Government Architect, James Trubshaw.
 This was only partially accomplished, however Trubshaw made his weighty contribution, in collaboration with W. Paris, in the General Post and Telegraph Office of 1872.
 Of other landmarks developed by the campaign, William Emerson's Crawford Market wholly reflected the standards of the early design reformers back in England.
 The Market was fashioned in an elementary Northern Gothic, represented in the various coloured stones, which contributed so much to the Gothic revival in Bombay.